Brazzaville Republic Of The Congo Travel Guide

 Avoid walking alone in unfamiliar areas at night.

-Brazzaville markets provide various goods for unique souvenirs.
+Brazzaville markets offer diverse goods for one-of-a-kind keepsakes.

 Poto-Poto School of Art is ideal for original art directly from artists.